The Sutton Hoo Anastasius Dish

 - The Sutton Hoo Anastasius Dish

-Large shallow silver dish with a deep foot-ring set off-centre, made in one piece with the dish.
-The whole dish is virtually flat, with a flat raised rim and a slight lip.
+Large shallow silver platter with a deep foot-ring set off-centre, made in one piece with the platter.
+The whole platter is virtually flat, with a flat raised rim and a slight lip.

 Between the roundel and the rim is a ring of engraved ornament, divided into four segments by four evenly spaced medallions, with each segment containing a different foliate and geometric design.
 Two of the medallions depict a seated female figure, holding an orb and a spear; the other two medallions depict running female figures carrying different objects before them.

 The rim is similarly decorated with engraved ornament, divided into four segments by four small, evenly spaced, medallions, with each segment also containing a different foliate and geometric design.
 The medallions depict running figures carrying objects before them.

 A large area in the middle of the platter is undecorated, and shows signs of wear and cracking, as does the rim.